Askannz/optimus-manager/README.md

 ### When I switch to Nvidia, the built-in screen of the laptop stays black but I can use monitors plugged to the video output

-It seems that PRIME is not configured.
+It seems that PRIME is not properly configured.
 Please open a GitHub issue with logs attached, and include as much details about your login manager as you can.

 ### Even after disabling the daemon, it is still doing something to my Xorg or login manager configuration.